Building a Distributed Rule Engine: A Comprehensive Guide

 Domain Specific Language (DSL)

 To illustrate the core concepts, let's start with a simplified rule format.
-While real-world implementations often require more complex structures, this basic format helps demonstrate the key elements of rule definitions:
+While real-world implementations often require more complex structures, this basic format brings us already far:

 [condition]